diogo-mustachio-barros/diogo-mustachio-barros.github.io/_pages/about.md

     A link between FreeST and distributed systems is in the works as an eventual source of ideas for further improvements.

-During this time, he was also responsible for the Domain Languages subject for half a semester.
+During this time, he was also responsible for lecturing Domain Languages, a MsC subject, for half
+    a semester.

 <!-- TODO: link these projects -->